Half a day with the “last Arab Jew”

 Wednesday 1 August 2012

-These are troubling times for Arab-Israeli relations.
+These are troubling times for -Israeli relations.
 Arabs watch on with rising alarm as Israel continues to cement its hold on the occupied Palestinian territories and toys with the idea of denying that there even is an occupation.
-Meanwhile, Israelis look on with mounting apprehension as Egypt elects the unknown quantity of its first Islamist president and Syria slips further into civil war.
+Meanwhile, look on with mounting apprehension as Egypt elects the unknown quantity of its first Islamist president and Syria slips further into civil war.

 Amid all this uncertainty and distrust, one man insists on keeping his feet firmly planted on both sides of this chasm.
 Sasson Somekh describes himself as both a Jew and an Arab, as both Iraqi and Israeli.

-This poet, academic, writer and translator of Arabic literature into Hebrew invited me to spend “half a day” with him, in a witty allusion to a little-known short story by Egyptian Nobel laureate Naguib Mahfouz.
+This poet, academic, writer and translator of literature into invited me to spend “half a day” with him, in a witty allusion to a little-known short story by Egyptian Nobel laureate Naguib Mahfouz.
 Penned in the latter years of Mahfouz's prolific career, this allegorical tale relates the events of just half a day in which the narrator enters the school gate for the first time as a young boy in the morning and emerges as an old man in the afternoon.

 “How could all this have happened in half a day, between early morning and sunset?” the elderly narrator asked, perplexed.